JohnnyShi/IngredientMap/Development Log.md

 Also, notice that if I use `navbar-fixed-top` class as the nav bar style, then it will cover the contents of the top page.
 To solve this, simply add `padding-top` of 65px to `body`.

+### 12/07/2017

+Learn to align elements in css.

+With this link, <https://css-tricks.com/centering-css-complete-guide/>, you can align both vertically and horizontally for any inline or block elements.